jeffbass/imagenode/README.rst

 - Python 3.5 and 3.6
 - OpenCV 3.3
-- Raspian Stretch and Raspian Jessie
+- Raspbian Stretch and Raspbian Jessie
 - PyZMQ 16.0
+- RPi.GPIO 0.6.5  (imported only if using GPIO pins)
+- picamera 1.13   (imported only if using PiCamera)
 - imagezmq 0.0.2
 - imutils 0.4.3 (used get to images from PiCamera)